-- Guest Students: If you are attending another Michigan college and wish to take Delta courses on a Guest status, you must complete Part I of the Michigan Uniform Undergraduate Guest Application (available at your current institution, Delta College Admissions or online at www.delta.edu.)
-Ask the Registrar at your college to complete Part II and to forward it to Delta’s Admissions Office.
+- Guest Students: If you are attending another Michigan college and wish to take Delta courses on a Guest status, you must complete a Delta College Admissions application.
 Be sure to check with your current institution to determine if your Delta courses will directly satisfy requirements.
-Upon the completion of your Delta courses you will need to request an “official” academic transcript be sent to your home institution.
+Upon the completion of your Delta courses you will need to request an "official" academic transcript be sent to your home institution.

 - Dual Enrolled Students: If you plan to enroll in Delta courses and in high school courses during the same semester, you need to submit an Admissions Application, as a dual student, then submit the Dual Enrollment Approval and Tuition Authorization Form for each academic year in which you intend to enroll.
 This form is available at your high school, and needs to be signed by your parent and high school counselor or principal.
 Request that your high school send a current copy of your transcript to the Admissions Office.